 - ask you why you weren’t satisfied with how your complaint has been dealt with and about any issues that you think still haven’t been addressed.

-- appoint a complaints investigating officer from the council to look into your complaint.
+- appoint a complaints investigator to look into your complaint.
+This person may, or may not, work for the Council.

 - bring in an independent person, who is a complaints investigator that isn’t employed by the council, to work alongside our officer.

 - write all of this down in a complaint resolution plan for you to sign and keep a copy of.

-You can ask for your complaint to be heard at a review panel, if you are not happy with the way it’s been investigated, or you don’t agree with our response.
+You can ask for your complaint to be heard at a review panel.
+You can request this if you're not happy with the way it’s been investigated, or you don’t agree with our response.

 A review panel is not a tribunal and it doesn’t take place in a court.
 It is a meeting for yourself and the people who have been involved in dealing with your complaint.
 The purpose of the review panel is to see if it’s possible to come up with a solution to your complaint.

-The panel will make some recommendations; these aren’t legal judgements and are not binding upon the council.
+The panel will make some suggestions; these aren’t legal judgements and are not binding upon the council.

-The Customer Feedback, Information and Improvement Team will provide you with more information about how the panel meeting works when it has been arranged.
-Should your complaint be considered at this stage a panel should take place within 30 working days and the Executive Director of People Services will write to you within 15 working days after receiving the panel’s recommendations.
+The Customer Resolution Team will provide you with more information about how the panel meeting works when it has been arranged.
+Should your complaint be considered at this stage a panel should take place within 30 working days.
+The Executive Director for Children’s Services will then write to you within 15 working days after receiving the panel’s suggestions.

 What happens if I'm not happy with the council's response to me?

-If you aren’t happy with how we’ve dealt with your complaint, you have the right to ask the Local Government and Social Care Ombudsman to look into the matter for you.
+If you're not happy with how we’ve dealt with your complaint, you have the right to ask the Local Government and Social Care Ombudsman to look into the matter for you.

 Read more about what the Local Government and Social Care Ombudsman will do and how to get in touch with them.